d3ltaV/NMH-Navigator/docs/SRS.md

 **Nice-to-Have Features:**
 - Dining module with ratings
-- Dot plot similar to Wellington Dots that provides access to student ratings of likeability and challenge for classes (ask Kevin)
+- Coordination with the campus Wellington Dots data
-- General Resources page with links to exitsing NMH platforms (ask Kevin as well, since also included in the purpose)
+- General Resources page with links to existing NMH platforms
 - Moderation and community guidelines
 - Dashboard for managing content